simonmichael/hledger_site/src/index.md

 ### Other UIs

 Instead of using the command line, you could run [`hledger-ui`](ui.md) or [`hledger-web`](web.md).
-Here are the command line, terminal, and web interfaces, showing more complex data:
+Here are the command line, terminal, and web interfaces, with more complex data:

 <a href="/images/cli-green-bs-reg.png" class="highslide" onclick="return hs.expand(this, { captionText:'The hledger command line interface.' })"><img src="images/cli-green-bs-reg.png" height="190"></a>
 <a href="/images/home-ui-3.png"        class="highslide" onclick="return hs.expand(this, { captionText:'The hledger-ui text user interface.' })"><img src="images/home-ui-3.png"        height="190"></a>